Online Campus - Application Review Process

 Step 3: Academic Readiness Assessment

-The purpose of this academic readiness assessment is to determine the goodness of fit between student candidates and Davidson Academy.
+The purpose of this academic readiness assessment is to determine the goodness of fit between student candidates and the Davidson Academy.
 This curriculum-based measurement offers a strong indication of an applicant’s likelihood of success at the Academy.
 Because the assessment directly reflects the daily work of Academy students, it provides information beyond that which can be gleaned from standardized achievement and IQ tests.
 IQ tests reflect potential, which is of great importance, but academic readiness is about determining which skill sets are already in place.
 Therefore, the results of this assessment are a significant part of the overall acceptance process.

 For an example of the Davidson Academy's assessment, please review the Online Assessment Example (PDF).